chengzhag/PanFlow/README.md

 ## 📂 Full Dataset

-Download the camera pose annotations for 300k clips from [here](https://monashuni-my.sharepoint.com/:u:/g/personal/cheng_zhang_monash_edu/IQBi6d8K7FUbQah5iEnZEZVcAX211fltE7Mq9LPiwMmb3F0?e=aXHFeZ) and unpack it into `data/360-1M/slam_pose/`.

-We then generate latent and noise cache for the filtered subset to speed up training.
-Please download it from [huggingface](https://huggingface.co/datasets/chengzhag/PanFlow) to `data/360-1M/cache/` by:
+We generate latent and noise cache for the filtered subset to speed up training.
+Please download them from [Hugging Face](https://huggingface.co/datasets/chengzhag/PanFlow) to `data/PanFlow/` by:

 ```bash
 huggingface-cli download chengzhag/PanFlow --repo-type dataset --local-dir data/PanFlow
 ```

+This also include pose and meta information for full 360-1M dataset.

 <details>
 <summary>Alternatively, you can also download the 360-1M videos we filtered to generate your own cache.</summary>